catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 ## Project Management

+We have a quarterly planning process, where we set high level goals for the quarter.

+When it comes time to execute on those goals, we plan our work in two-week sprints, described here.

+We don't have any planning process in between these two levels of granularity, yet.
+The goal of that would be to break down our quarterly goals into smaller, logical steps and work towards them consistently over the quarter.

 ### Overall goals:

 - It should be easy to decide what to work on next.
-- We should feel some sense of progress in our day-to-day.
+- We should feel some sense of progress towards our high level goals in our day-to-day.
 - We should be able to identify dependencies and bottlenecks.
 - Each team should be able to communicate its goals on a two-week timeline to the other teams.
 - We should be able to stick to the process, because the overhead feels worth the effort.